-(1) As the Corporation reported a loss for the twelve months ended December 31, 2016, the basic and diluted weighted average shares outstanding are the same for the period.
-The weighted average diluted common shares outstanding as of December 31, 2016 excludes 15,839,507 common shares issuable pursuant to outstanding stock options and performance warrants that are anti-dilutive in the twelve month reporting period (December 31, 2015 - 15,508,970).
+(1) As the Corporation reported a loss for 2017 the basic and diluted weighted average shares outstanding are the same for the period.
+The weighted average diluted common shares outstanding as of December 31, 2017 excludes 17,097,839 common shares issuable pursuant to outstanding stock options and performance warrants (December 31, 2016 - 15,839,507).

-11. OPERATING EXPENSES
+12. OPERATING EXPENSES